 Step 5: Click the same speaker icon again to unmute it.

-This works best when jumping between tasks quickly — muting a browser tab’s auto-playing video without hunting through tabs to pause it manually.
+This trick works best when jumping between tasks.
+Silence a browser tab’s auto-playing video without hunting through tabs for the pause button.

 How to Access More Volume Settings From the Quick Settings Panel